Africa's greatest musical superstar.

 Fela Kuti (1938-1997) was a Nigerian singer, saxophonist, dancer and activist, famous for creating the musical genre "afrobeat", a cross between African traditional music, jazz and funk.
 He wrote and performed several songs attacking political and social conventions in his native country and African society in general.
 Needless to say, he was arrested and beaten up for this several times during his career.
 He died in 1997 of AIDS.

-In 2008 a stage musical was made about his life.
+was made about his life.

 This trope provides examples of:

 - Anti-Love Song: Wrote about lust and nothing else.

 - Badass Preacher: Kuti's concerts sometimes felt like a spiritual experience with Kuti preaching his message to his audience.
 This despite the fact that he wasn't particularly religious himself.

 - Bawdy Song: "Mattress" in which he compares women to mattresses.
 And "Na Poi" was banned from Nigerian radio for its explicit lyrics.

 - Bilingual Bonus: Most of his songs were sung in pidgin English, but there are also a few in Yoruba.

 - Blasphemous Boast: Later in his career Kuti poked fun at organized religion a lot, as in "Shuffering And Shmiling".

 - Blasting Time: Kuti and his band always ended their shows by raising their arms in the air and clenching their fists.

 - Body Paint: He and his band wore body paint during concerts.